PodCastle is CLOSED to Narrator Auditions at this time.

 We strongly prefer an uncompressed mono WAV or AIFF format files, FLAC, or Apple Lossless (m4a).
 If necessary, you may use the MP3 format, however, please do not encode at anything less than 256 kbps.

 A sample rate of 44.1 kHz is best since it’s what we publish at, but we insist on at least 22 kHz.
-Stereo or mono doesn’t matter, although in the case of WAV and AIFF using mono halves the file size.
+We prefer mono because in the case of WAV and AIFF it halves the file size.

-Please edit the file yourself if you have time.
-It’s easier for you to do it because you have a much better idea of where your mistakes are.
-If you don’t have time, send us the raw recording to edit, but PLEASE drop us a line (firstname.lastname@example.org) to let us know it’s not.
+We do not require you to do any editing aside from removing mistakes.
+It’s easier for you to do this because you have a much better idea of where your mistakes are.
+If you don’t have time, send us the raw recording, but PLEASE drop us a line (firstname.lastname@example.org) to let us know it’s not.
 That way we can schedule the time to do it.
 We reserve the right, in such cases, not to use the recording at all.
 (Well, we reserve that right in any case, technically — but we’re more likely to exercise it.)

 If you don’t like the story — for instance, you just can’t imagine it sounding other than a little cheesy — please don’t torture yourself.
 Let us know you’ve decided it’s not for you, and if possible share with us any criticism you may have.
 You won’t offend us.
 We will respect your candor and professionalism, and it will reflect very well on you as a narrator.

-Make sure your reading starts with the title and author.
+Make sure your reading starts with “[STORY TITLE] by [AUTHOR’S NAME] read by [YOUR NAME]” .
 PodCastle prefers a clean, ‘audiobook’ style of reading, but with some energy and personality to it.

 Pacing is the most important thing.
 In particular, don’t read too fast — that’s hard on the listener.
 Wherever there is a break in the text (several empty lines and/or something like ### or * * * *) please leave a silent pause about 3-4 seconds long.